Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 (After testing literally thousands of Ryobi Li-Ion batteries I can tell you with confidence that yes, "this is a thing".)

-Is "45 minutes" a total guess, or is this rounded to the nearest 15 minutes, or someone actually use a stopwatch and clock 45 minutes and 0 seconds?
+Is "45 minutes" a total guess, or is this rounded to the nearest 15 minutes,

 It's just human nature to "guesstimate" quantities, and time is often rounded to the nearest 15 minutes.